pbelathur/setup-jde-using-chocolatey/README.md

 4. `https://chocolatey.org/packages` contains the details of the applications that can be installed using `choco install`

-5. The `uninstall-jde.cmd` is used for uninstalling all the applications that were installed using the `setup-jde.cmd`
+5. The [uninstall-jde.cmd](https://github.com/pbelathur/setup-jde-using-chocolatey/blob/master/uninstall-jde.cmd) is used for uninstalling all the applications that were installed using the `setup-jde.cmd`

+6. Installation log: `C:\ProgramData\chocolatey\logs\chocolatey.log`